OliverFlecke/02285-MAS/README.md

 # Multi-Agent System

-To run, navigate to the bin folder and execute:
+To run project, make sure the files from the source directory is compiled, and then navigate to the bin folder and execute:

-    java -jar server.jar "java mas.Client" -l [path_to/your_level_file]
+    java -jar server.jar "java mas.Client" -l [path_to/level_file]